ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 On a multinode cluster, Tune automatically creates a copy of all trial checkpoints on the head node.
-This requires the Ray cluster to be started with the :ref:`cluster launcher <cluster-cloud>` and also
+This requires the Ray cluster to be started with the :ref:`cluster launcher <cluster-index>` and also
 requires rsync to be installed.

 Note that you must use the ``session.report`` API to trigger syncing